Safe Medication Use During Breastfeeding

 Rx; used to treat depression.

-Some experts consider imipramine, nortriptyline the TCAs of choice for nursing mothers, if a TCA must be used.
-Low milk levels and few side effects reported in infants.
+Some experts consider imipramine or nortriptyline the TCAs of choice for nursing mothers, if a TCA must be used.
+Low milk levels and few side effects reported in infants.1

-Avoid doxepin due to active metabolite, presence in infant serum, and reported side effects.
-Avoud clomipramine due to possible heart defects.
+Avoid oral doxepin due to active metabolite, presence in infant serum, and several reports side effects.1

 Rx - prescription only; OTC - over-the-counter

 - Thomas J. Medications and Breastfeeding: Tips for Giving Accurate Information to Mothers.
-American Academy of Pediatrics.
-Accessed online May 21, 2019 at https://www.aap.org/en-us/advocacy-and-policy/aap-health-initiatives/Breastfeeding/Pages/Medications-and-Breastfeeding.aspx
+American Academy of Pediatrics (AAP).
+Accessed online June 17, 2021 at https://www.aap.org/en-us/advocacy-and-policy/aap-health-initiatives/Breastfeeding/Pages/Medications-and-Breastfeeding.aspx

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.